human-centered-ai-lab/HEROHE/README.md

 NOTE: SQL Database must be set up by this point otherwise the following will not work.

 - Set SQL database credentials:\
-  To set SQL credentials:\
+  Open test_nn.py and change the DATABASE= item at bottom.
-  Open test_nn.py and change the DATABASE= item at the bottom.\ Here you can find the neccesary entries (User, Pw, Name)
+  Here you can find the neccesary entries (User, Pw, Name)

 - navigate to /path/to/script/test_nn.py\